Rosenblath Family Stories: Hitting Bottom in Shreveport

 World War I

-In district court Ms. Sanders lost her case.
-She took the matter to a higher authority.
+In district court the judge agreed with Rosenblath and Ms. Sanders lost her case.
+She was adamant about the injustice and took the matter to a higher authority.

 The Louisiana Supreme Court